-Every day you drink coffee, you must have wondered how the coffee beans get their flavour, right?
+Every day you drink coffee, you must have wondered how exactly do the coffee beans get their flavour?

-Also, you must be curious to know about the different flavours of coffee beans and all other such related things.
+Or maybe, you have been curious to know about the different flavours of coffee beans and all other such related things.

 We understand, that’s why we are here to give you the answer to all your questions including the coffee bean flavour.

 With the advance in technology, many people no longer need to buy their favourite cup of coffee from the popular coffee shops such as Costa coffee or Starbucks.

 You also don’t have to go without your favorite espresso or latte simply because you are not near your favorite coffee shop.